frafdez/chatterkb-www/docs/kb-css.md

 </style>

 ### Skin your knowledge base
 You can skin your knowledge base by providing your own CSS.
 This is a great way to make your knowledge base reflect your brand.
+Note:

 <div class="row image-list my-5">
     <div class="col-lg-4 col-md-12 d-flex justify-content-center mb-4">